tinyvision-ai-inc/pico-ice/Docs/getting_started.md

 See [Programing the MCU](/programming_the_mcu.html) for how to load this firmware file.

-## Soldering the PMODs
+## Soldering the Pmods

-In case you ordered the board without the Pmod connectors soldered, you would need to solder them in to plug something onto the board.
+In case you ordered the board without the [Pmod](/pmods.html) connectors soldered, you would need to solder them in to plug something onto the board.
 For instance like this: